thedataquarry/rustinpieces/pieces/simple_csv/README.md

 ## Takeaways

-Notice in `read_csv` in the Rust file the return type is `Result<Vec<CityTemps>, Box<dyn std::error::Error>>`.
+Notice that in `read_csv` in the Rust file the return type is `Result<Vec<CityTemps>, Box<dyn std::error::Error>>`.
-In Python exceptions can be raised either explicitly or silently at any time, however this is not the case in Rust.
-If a function can error it has to return the `Result` type, specifying the type for success, the `Ok` value, and the type for errors, the `Err`.
+In Python, exceptions can be raised either explicitly or silently at any time.
+However, this is not the case in Rust.
+If a function can error it, _must_ return the `Result` type, specifying the type for success, the `Ok` value, and the type for errors, the `Err`.
 Any time a function is called that returns a `Result` both the `Ok` and the `Err` possiblities have to be handled.
 The `?` operator can be used when a function returns a `Result`, and specfifies that if the result of the function